-10. At the commencement of proceedings at the first sitting of this House after its election, the Secretary or an officer designated by the Secretary must read the notice convening the Provincial Parliament.
+10. At the commencement of proceedings at the first plenary sitting after its election, the Secretary or an officer designated by the Secretary must read the notice convening the Provincial Parliament.

-[See section 19(3) of the provincial Constitution.]
+[See section 19(3) of the Constitution of the Western Cape]